PIA-Champions/AssetStore/README.md

 - **Store Media List:** A list of dictionaries that describe media content that is used for presentation of the asset pack on the store.
 Each dictionary has the folowing format:

     ```markdown
-    {'file_address':'The url for the media file','type':'tumbnail'}
+    {'web_address':'The url for the media file','type':'tumbnail'}